 Fritz is one of this place’s dwellers, who managed to find both a life and a profession within these stale walls.
-The young man grew up in the protected South of Berlin and was inevitably after his Abitur drawn to the perhaps more exciting edges, none other than the Wedding neighbourhood.
+The young man grew up in the protected South of Berlin and was, inevitably after his high school graduation, drawn to the perhaps more exciting edges and specifically none other than the Wedding neighborhood.
 This decision was not only grounded within practical reasoning, such as being cheap and near to his university campus Weißensee: “A West-Berliner will always be a West-Berliner, I don’t need fancy bars right at my door-step, I can always travel there…”

 Fritz is leaded by the conviction that every individual is able to succeed in one’s set accomplishments, “One must only be aware of the desire and goal.”
 The most important thing is to choose a certain path in order to achieve this goal and simultaneously built a network with friends and strangers who will stand by your side.

-This philosophy is not only embodied with the sculptor, but as well in the four walls he resides in.
-Besides the given atmosphere of a fading industrial charm and an untamed, resitant nature, the sense of morbidity does not live here.
+This philosophy is not only embodied in the sculptor, but also in the four walls he resides.
+Besides the given atmosphere of a fading industrial charm and an untamed, resistant nature, the sense of morbidity does not live here.
 If one is able to rely on others and vice versa, the rooms and infrastructure are allowed to awaken.

 Two years ago, when Fritz moved into the atelier, the single room sparsely spared the luxury of a sewage and fresh water pipe.
-Electricity was provided for four month by a kind neighbour who connected an extension cable that essentially winded up in yet another neighbour’s flat.
+Electricity was provided for four months by a kind neighbor who connected an extension cable that essentially winded up in yet another neighbor’s flat.
 This is how the house stands strong, with the employees of the autoshop, a welder, a plumber business, some film people, and, “thank God not so many artists yet.”

-At this present day, not many of the rough conditions are left and can only be assumed.
-The seemingly archaic tools that are dispersed all over the rectangular room, provide the sense of a fallen time and seem to subsist as beautiful objects rather than actual instruments for the pursued jewellery profession.
+At this present day, one cannot see most of the rough conditions and can only assume what it used to be like.
+The seemingly archaic tools, that are dispersed all over the rectangular room, provide the sense of a fallen time and seem to subsist as beautiful objects rather than actual instruments for the pursued jewelry profession.

-The long table immediately invites to linger along, just as the owner’s presence, Fritz, who seems to be nothing else but comfortable in the temporary guest role while he offers us Cava, Wine, and coffee.
+The long table immediately invites to linger along, much like his owner, Fritz, who seems to be nothing else but comfortable in the temporary guest role while he offers us Cava, Wine, and coffee.

 For more Information about Fritz’s broad artistic work take a look here.